 All pregnancies end.
-While pregnancy most often ends in delivery of live offspring, it ends in delivery of nonviable products of conception in a substantial minority of cases.
+While most pregnancies end in delivery of live offspring, a substantial minority end in delivery of nonviable products of conception.
 Rarely, pregnancies end at the time of maternal death, with either live birth or stillbirth of the fetus.

-Although pregnancies end with different outcomes, the actions leading to those outcomes can be either ethical or unethical.
+Even if pregnancies end with the same outcome, the actions leading to those outcomes can be either ethical or unethical.
 The outcome itself may be joyous, tragic, or a mixture of the two, but these emotions are separate from the morality of the actions leading to the outcome.
+Different political and professional groups equivocate on terms such as "abortion," "induction," "delivery," and "termination of pregnancy."
+These terms refer to outcomes, and do not always clearly indicate what is ethical principles are involved in these endings.